oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

 * Connect to your OCI tenant and create an encrypted Storage Bucket and Autonomous Database.
 * Test access to the encrypted data and confirm the right users can correctly access cleartext data in the Storage Bucket and Autonomous Database.

-## Task 1: Create bucket with your own encryption keys
+## Task 1: Create a bucket with your own encryption keys

 1. You first need to login to your OCI tenant with the Data_Manager_XXX user where XXX is your student login, please refer to the "Get Started" Lab if required.
 Let's first create a bucket in OCI Object Storage.
 To do that, log in to OCI console and navigate through the main hamburger menu to *"Storage > Object Storage > Buckets"*.

     ![Buckets](./images/buckets.png "Buckets")